Get your home sparkling clean this spring, with help from Beldray and Zoflora

 Zoflora Multipurpose Concentrated Disinfectant

-Help to protect your family from potentially harmful germs, and fill your home with gorgeous fragrance this Christmas, using the Zoflora Multipurpose Concentrated Disinfectant.
+Help to protect your family from potentially harmful germs, and fill your home with gorgeous fragrance this spring, using the Zoflora Multipurpose Concentrated Disinfectant.
 Add 1 capful of your favourite fragrance to the water tank.
-Or why not, choose a seasonal scents such as Cranberry & Orange or Winter Spice for full-on festive feels whilst you clean.

 RRP £1.70 for 120ml, £3 for 250ml, £6 for 500ml